ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 This plugin can help you to use KeyCDN on your WordPress, not only your Media and CSS, but also all HTML page.
 It is much faster than other cache plugins because it can cache the content on the [KeyCDN’s Edge Servers](https://www.keycdn.com/network?a=7126), which are close to the end-user.
 This plugins can automatically purge the page (and also the homepage, archive page, tag page, category page, feed, sitemap) when you publish a page or post.

-Installation online video, install it for less than 3 minutes, things become so easy:
+Video - install and enable it within 3 minutes:

 [youtube https://www.youtube.com/watch?v=cushugwf4Aw]

+The website of this plugin (also is an example website using this plugin): [keycdn.tlo.one](https://keycdn.tlo.one/)

 This plugin only cache the content on the KeyCDN’s Edge Servers but not on your origin server, so if you install another cache plugin and use both of them, can improve performance.
 Now this plugin only works well with <a target="_blank" href="https://wordpress.org/plugins/cache-enabler/">Cache Enabler - WordPress Cache</a>.